eelkeblok/did-distro/README.md

-# did-distro
+# Drupal in a Day Distribution
-Drupal Distribution for setting up a Drupal in a Day training environment.
+This is a work in progress to create a distribution for setting up a Drupal in a Day training environment.